 Boonin explains that there are two questions that are generally asked about abortion: “Is it moral or immoral?” and “should it be legal or illegal?”
 He writes,

-For everyone to get on board with abortion, it would have to be shown to be morally justified.
+Boonin goes on to explain that for everyone to get on board with abortion, it would have to be shown to be morally justified.
 If it is seen as on par with murder, it is no surprise that people would be calling for it to be criminalized.
-Boonin defines an action as morally permissible “if no one has a valid claim against my doing it, that doing it violates nobody’s moral rights.”4 His thesis is that the fetus has no valid claims against the woman having an abortion because even though it is a human like his son through every stage of development, that is not enough to endow him or her with rights.
+Boonin defines an action as morally permissible “if no one has a valid claim against my doing it, that doing it violates nobody’s moral rights.”
+His thesis is that the fetus has no valid claims against the woman having an abortion because even though it is a human like his son through every stage of development, that is not enough to endow him or her with rights.

 To show this, he uses a method called reflective equilibrium.